-VOF allows the certification of split operations.
+Split operations can be certified.
 The term "split operation" refers to an operation that grows, processes, or handles both organic and non-organic agricultural products.
-Split operations are allowed with additional documentation that may include additional inspection and audit information such as scale receipts, varietal differences, spray records, buyer inspection, harvest dates and contract agreements, differentiation of harvesting containers, carcass tagging, livestock health records, marketing differentiation, etc. This will be done on a case-by-case basis.
+Split operations are allowed with additional documentation that may include additional inspection and audit information such as scale receipts, varietal differences, spray records, buyer inspection, harvest dates, sales records, contract agreements, differentiation of harvesting containers, carcass tagging, livestock health records, marketing differentiation, etc. This will be determined on a case-by-case basis.
 See Production Guidelines for more details.

-III.APPLICATION PROCEDURES
+III.
+APPLICATION PROCEDURES